LivingCryogen/Hazard/README.md

 3. Documentation, and
 4. Organization/Architecture of code.

 This means it is intentionally "over-engineered": I took on the project ***as if* it were to be extended and worked on by teams** in a modern development environment.
+Smart, incremental development is the approach.
 See the [Architecture](#architecture) and [Feature Highlights](#feature-highlights) sections for more details.

 If anyone has some fun or is charmed by my wife's art, then the project has achieved beyond its goals! :)